zlin7/LVD/README.md

 To fully replicate our experiment, you would need to run `python -m demos.run_all_experiments -t [task_id] -np [num_processes]`.
 `task_id` just defines what to cache, and `num_processes` is a number of your choice (how many queues of tasks to run simultaneously).

-If you have multiple gpus to leverage (during the training and inference using LVD), you can add `-pkw gpuid`.
+If you have multiple GPUs to leverage (during the training and inference using LVD), you can add `-pkw gpuid`.
-As an example, if you run the tasks in 8 different queues, and you turn on this option, then the queue's id (0-7) mod 4 would be the gpu that queue is using.
+As an example, if you run the tasks in 8 different queues/processes on a machine with 4 GPUs, and you turn on this option, then the queue's id mod 4 would be the GPU that queue is using.

 Here are a list of the task_ids:
-100. Run all baselines on the non-QM datasets, and the default LVD included in the main text.
+- 100: Run all baselines on the non-QM datasets, and the default LVD included in the main text.
-101. Like 100, but with all variants of LVD included in Appendix.
+- 101: Like 100, but with all variants of LVD included in Appendix.
      Note both 101 and 100 run all the baselines, and the results won't be run twice if you have already run task_id=100.
-200. Run the applicable baselines for QM datasets, and the default LVD included in the main text.
+- 200: Run the applicable baselines for QM datasets, and the default LVD included in the main text.
-201. Like 200, but with all variants of LVD included in Appendix.
+- 201: Like 200, but with all variants of LVD included in Appendix.